RESEARCH STARTER

 During the Gold Rush period of 1848–54, it is estimated that more than 250,000 people crossed the Mojave to find their fortunes in the mountains and cities of California.
 The effect on desert ecosystems was minimal until the rapid urban expansion of Las Vegas, Nevada, and Lancaster and Barstow, California, more than a century later.
 Between 1990 and 2000, for example, Las Vegas showed an increase of more than 710,000 people.

-Even with extensive management, Mojave Desert plants and wildlife are still at risk.
-Urban sprawl, off-highway vehicle activity, overuse of water resources, and overgrazing of cattle and sheep have caused continued problems.
-In 2022, a 3,000-acre (1,214-hectare) solar farm threatened the desert's ecosystem.
+Despite extensive management, Mojave Desert plants and wildlife remain at risk.
+Urban sprawl, off-highway vehicle activity, overuse of water resources, and overgrazing by cattle and sheep have continued to cause problems.
+In 2022, a 3,000-acre (1,214-hectare) solar farm threatened the desert’s ecosystem.
 While the construction of the solar farm was intended to help combat climate change by reducing the need for fossil fuels, it entailed the destruction of more than 100,000 yucca plants.
-In preparation for the destruction, scientists in 2021 relocated more than 100 federally protected desert tortoises.
+In 2021, in preparation for destruction, scientists relocated more than 100 federally protected desert tortoises.
 Environmentalists contend that only with continued commitment and strategic conservation efforts will the extraordinary Mojave Desert ecoregion be restored, protected, and preserved for future generations.

-Climate change as a result of human activity remains a threat in the Mojave Desert.
-Changes in weather patterns and an increased threat of fire due to unstable conditions plagues the region.
-The National Park Services reports that the Mojave receives 20 percent less precipitation now than in the early 20th century.
+Climate change resulting from human activity remains a threat to the Mojave Desert.
+Changes in weather patterns and an increased threat of fire due to unstable conditions plague the region.
+The National Park Service reports that the Mojave receives 20 percent less precipitation than in the early 20th century.
 For birds, this water shortage is making the area uninhabitable.
 Birds are pollinators, scavengers, and seed distributors, making a decline in their populations a threat to the region as a whole.

 Bibliography

 Abella, Scott R. “Disturbance and Plant Succession in the Mojave and Sonoran Deserts of the American Southwest.”
-International Journal of Environmental Research and Public Health, vol. 7, no. 4, 2010.
+International Journal of Environmental Research and Public Health, vol. 7, no. 4, 2010, pp. 262–80.

 Aitchison, Stewart.
-Death Valley National Park: Splendid Desolation. ierra Press, 2002.
+Death Valley National Park: Splendid Desolation.
+Sierra Press, 2002.

 Bakker, Elna.
 An Island Called California: An Ecological Introduction to Its Natural Communities.
 U of California P, 1971.